 This epic camping area is located in the Coconino National Forest of Flagstaff, Arizona.
-It is most commonly accessed by a 26 mile long dirt road named Woody Mountain Road.
-There is a way to get here off Route 89A, however I feel as though Woody Mountain Road is in better condition and overall easier to navigate.
+There are two different approaches to this area but it is most commonly accessed by a 26 mile long dirt road named Woody Mountain Road.
+The other route, off Route 89A, is in tougher condition than Woody Mountain Road and definitely requires a high clearance vehicle.

 The dirt road winds and turns through the forest providing outstanding scenery the entire drive.
 It can take anywhere from 1-1.5 hours to drive it one way.

 You’ll stay on Woody Mountain Road (FR 231) for roughly 26 miles, following the signs for FR 231.
-There is a whole series of forest service roads that can make it easy to get off track if you aren’t paying attention.
+There is a maze of forest service roads that can make it easy to get lost if you aren’t paying attention.
 Overall it should be very easy if you just follow the signs and use your downloaded map as a back up.